MilSpouseCoders/milspousecoders/.github/CONTRIBUTING.md

 1. Find an issue (to-do: merge changes from other PR here)
 2. Make changes and open pull request, following the "Fork and Branch" workflow.
    We have instructions below for those who need them.
+3. Before opening a pull request, run `bundle exec rake`.
+This will run all of the specs and linters and will also calculate the test coverage.
-3. After opening the pull request, verify that all checks pass and that there are no merge conflicts.
+4. After opening the pull request, verify that all checks pass and that there are no merge conflicts.
-4. You can expect to hear back from us within a week.
+5. You can expect to hear back from us within a week.
 If you haven't heard from us by then, feel free to send us a notification by commenting on the pull request :slightly-smiling-face: